alex-saunders/ecmasyntax.io/README.md

 };
 ```

-Once you've done that you should be able to run `npm run dev` to set up a development environment or `npm start` to run a full, production ready build.
+Once you've done that you should be able to run `npm run dev` to set up a development environment or `npm start` to run a full, production ready build (you'll probably need to comment out `app.use(enforce.HTTPS({ trustProtoHeader: true }));` in `src/server/server.js` to get a production build working on localhost).

 Finally, navigate to [localhost:5000](https://localhost:5000).